 Truck traffic to double on Williamstown Road

-The traffic projections, including a doubling of truck numbers on Williamstown Road, were contained in documents created for the Environment Effects Study (EES) by consultants GHD for the West Gate Tunnel Project.
+The state government has known since 2017 that truck numbers on Williamstown Road would rise sharply once the tunnel opened.
+Detailed traffic projections containing this alarming scenario were contained in documents created for the Environment Effects Study (EES) by consultants GHD for the West Gate Tunnel Project.

-But hundreds — possibly thousands — more will use Williamstown Road simply to evade new tolling points for trucks on the West Gate Freeway between Millers Road and Williamstown Road.
-Those punitive tolls — as much as $29 a trip —will be charged for every truck using the freeway, regardless of whether they use the new tunnel or not.
-Even with toll caps, operators making six trips on the freeway in a day will pay more than $140 per day.
+But hundreds — possibly thousands — more trucks every day will use Williamstown Road simply to evade new tolling points for trucks on the West Gate Freeway between Millers Road and Williamstown Road.
+Those punitive tolls — as much as $29 a trip — are charged for every truck using the freeway, regardless of whether they use the new tunnel or not.
+Even with toll caps, operators making six trips on the freeway in a day pay as much as $178 per day.
 The tolls create a huge financial incentive for operators to exit the freeway and use Williamstown Road and Geelong Road, particularly at night.

 Why are we concerned?